Some in apartments, multi-family settings have difficulty ordering federal at-home tests

 “I received the error message that said somebody had already used the address to get tests and that they couldn’t send it to a duplicate,” said Cathy Fraser.

-Fraser, who lives in a multi-unit apartment in Albany, says she’s had difficulties finding at-home testing, “They’re cleared off all the store shelves, or those that you can find online are dubious, because you’re not sure if they’re going to work.”
+Fraser, who lives in a multi-unit apartment in Albany, says she’s had difficulties finding at-home testing, “They’ve cleared off all the store shelves, or those that you can find online are dubious because you’re not sure if they’re going to work.”

 If you run into issues, the United States Postal Service encourages everyone to make sure their address has been entered correctly, and that no one else in the household has already ordered the kits.
 However, USPS says they are aware of the issue impacting some Americans, in part: